Xanthan Gum Substitutes: Here’s Everything You Need To Know

 6. Agar-Agar

-Agar-Agar is made from red algae and behaves just like unflavored gelatin.
+Agar-agar is made from red algae and behaves just like unflavored gelatin.
 It thickens dishes and holds things together.
 Since it is plant-based, this is a vegan alternative to gelatin.

 You can use it as a 1:1 replacement for xanthan gum.
 Before you do, you’ll have to dissolve it in room-temperature water.